WoitkeL/dorganalysis/README.md

 Go to the `code` directory and open ` example.ipynb` using `Jupyter Notebook`.
 It contains a step by step walkthrough of a typical analysis.

+# Analysis of models from BioModels

+1. Download models from BioModels and place them in a dedicated directory.
+1. Change the path in `make_biomodels_csv.py` to that directory and run the script.

+Note that the computation of a particular model can take long (several hours or days).
+There are several timeouts to limit the compute time.
+See `model.params.TimeLimit`

 # References

 [1] Peter, S., Ibrahim, B., & Dittrich, P. (2021).
 Linking network structure and dynamics to describe the set of persistent species in reaction diffusion systems.
 SIAM Journal on Applied Dynamical Systems, 20(4), 2037-2076.